ClearScore: History

-In April 2020 it launched a Dark Web Monitoring service called ClearScore Protect.

-In 2021 the ClearScore Group launched a second app using telematics technology to give drivers data on their driving performance so that they can save money on car insurance if they choose to share the data.
+In April 2020 the company launched a dark web monitoring service called ClearScore Protect.
+In 2021 it launched a second app, DriveScore, which uses telematics to give drivers data on their driving so they can opt to share it for reduced insurance costs.

-In 2022, the ClearScore Group acquired Money Dashboard, a provider of open banking technology and opened a secondary UK technology and data science hub in Edinburgh.

-In 2023, the ClearScore Group announced a partnership with illion in Australia.
-As part of the partnership, illion will be retiring its Credit Simple consumer proposition and Credit Simple users will be able to continue to access their credit scores and reports through the ClearScore app.
+In 2022, the company acquired Money Dashboard, a provider of open banking technology, and opened a technology and data science hub in Edinburgh.
+In 2023, the it announced a partnership with illion in Australia, under which illion's former Credit Simple users would be able to continue accessing their credit scores and reports through the ClearScore app.

+In April 2026, ClearScore announced it would create a second global hub for the company, in Cape Town, South Africa.
+Cape Town is recognized as a global tech hub, and as Africa's tech hub.
+ClearScore opened its first office outside the UK in Cape Town in 2017, and as part of the 2026 announcement, the company said it expected to grow its team in the city to around 120 people.

 Products and services

 ClearScore provides credit scores and credit reports from credit bureaus Equifax (in the UK) and Experian (in South Africa and Australia).
-Most of ClearScore’s services are free to consumers.
+Most of its services are free to consumers.

 ClearScore Protect provides dark web monitoring for users.

-ClearScore offers an ‘Affordability Score’, characterized as guidance as to what a user can afford to borrow.
+The company's Affordability Score is intended as guidance on how much a user can afford to borrow.